cp-algorithms/cp-algorithms/CONTRIBUTING.md

 ### Redirects

-Files should not be moved or renamed without making redirects, that should generally look as follows:
+Files should not be moved or renamed without making redirects.
+A redirect page should generally look as follows:

 ```md
 <meta http-equiv="refresh" content="0; url=https://cp-algorithms.com/<new section>/<new name>.html">